asylum-labs/asylum-dapp/CONTRIBUTING.md

 - Code coverage remains the same or greater.
 - All new code adheres to the style guide:
   - All lint checks pass
-  - Code is thoroughly commented with NatSpec where relevant.
+  - Code is thoroughly commented where relevant.
 - If making a change to the contracts:
+  - `forge fmt` and `forge test` pass.
   - Gas snapshots are provided and demonstrate an improvement (or an acceptable deficit given other improvements).
   - Reference contracts are modified correspondingly if relevant.
   - New tests are included for all new features or code paths.